grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-panel-plugin.md

 Now that you can view your panel, try making a change to the panel plugin:

 1. In `SimplePanel.tsx`, change the fill color of the circle.
+For example to change to
-1. Run `npm run dev` to build the plugin.
+1. Save the file.
-1. In the browser, reload Grafana with the new changes.
+1. In the browser, reload Grafana to see the new changes.

 ## Add panel options